cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

    * I will be handling all paths starting with `route`
    * For more information see [Apple's Documentation](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html) (it's quite good)

+> Note: `activitycontinuation` may not be necessary here, but according to this blog it was.
+> If you run into trouble with your Universal Links you may want to add this too.

 The requirements for serving it are as follows:

 * Have it named `apple-app-site-association`